sd19spring/InteractiveVisualization-griffith_and_arwen/README.md

 * Have blocks that can be broken with an axe or other action.
 They can also be broken with a sword (have hp) but take lots of damage with an axe
+* Count the number of rooms you have been through